rtk-incubator/rtk-query/docs/api/fetchBaseQuery.md

 ### Setting the body

-By default, we assume that every request you make will be `json`, so in those cases all you have to do is set the `url` and pass a `body` object.
+By default, `fetchBaseQuery` assumes that every request you make will be `json`, so in those cases all you have to do is set the `url` and pass a `body` object when appropriate.
 For other implementations, you can manually set the `Headers` to specify the content type.

 #### json